arbor-sim/arbor/doc/concepts/morphology.rst

     morphologies in Arbor.
 Morphologies can be created by :ref:`loading a file<morph-formats>` with a cell description, or by manually constructing one from a :term:`segment tree`.

-A segment tree and a morphology can both describe the exact same cable cell geometry, but they differ in two ways:
+A segment tree and a morphology can both describe the exact same cable cell geometry, and if you create a morphology *from* a segment tree, they do!
+The two descriptions differ in two ways:

 #. in their 'morphological coordinate system': a :term:`segment tree` is defined in terms
    of connections between :term:`points <mpoint>` in 3D space, while a morphology is defined